ABelliqueux/nolibgs_hello_worlds/README.md

 7z x -o./pcsx-redux/src/mips/psyq/ psyq-4.7-converted-full.7z
 ```

-Your `pcsx-redux/src/mips/psyq/` directory should not contain an `include` and a `lib` folder with a bunch of files in each of them :
+Your `pcsx-redux/src/mips/psyq/` directory should now contain an `include` and a `lib` folder with a bunch of files in each of them :

 ```bash
 $tree /pcsx-redux/src/mips/psyq/